-Dallas is the third largest city in Texas with over 1.3 million residents.
+Dallas is the second largest city in Texas with over 1.5 million residents and nearly 7 million in the metro area.
 This city is surrounded by some of the best suburbs in Texas, so if you're looking to move it could be a great fit for you.

 Whether you are looking to escape the hustle and bustle of Dallas or are new to the area, check out our list of the 7 best Dallas suburbs to see which neighborhood is best for you.